Panmao Zhai

 Panmao Zhai is a Chinese climatologist, Secretary General of the Chinese Meteorological Society, and one of six co-chair of the Intergovernmental Panel on Climate Change working groups.

 Early life and education

 Zhai received his bachelor's degree in climatology from Nanjing University in 1984, and a master's degree in physical climatology, also from Nanjing University, in 1990.

 Career and impact

 Zhai is a professor at the Chinese Academy of Meteorological Sciences.
 He was previously Director-General of Department of Forecasting and Networking in China Meteorological Administration and the Vice President of Chinese Academy of Meteorological Sciences.
 He is now the Secretary General of the Chinese Meteorological Society.

 Intergovernmental Panel on Climate Change

-Zhao was a contributing author to the IPCC fourth assessment, and Lead Author of working group I for the IPCC fifth assessment (2008-2015).
+Zhai was a contributing author to the IPCC fourth assessment, and Lead Author of working group I for the IPCC fifth assessment (2008-2015).
 He was elected as co-chair of the IPCC working group 1 for the sixth assessment.